Search results for “you”

 Just asking: Hugh on speaking out loud

 Hugh, you’re doing way more talks right?
 I think it’s so bizarre to be able to follow you around the world, watching/listening through all these little web portals.
-I got a question for you: In which conversation (
+I got a question for you: In which conversation (this

 philologr: obsequious